Perceval-Wilhelm/Background-Removal/README.md

 3. **Create a new request in Postman:**
     - Go to the `Collections` tab.
-    - Expand the `Image Segmentation API` collection.
+    - Expand the `Background Removal` collection.
     - Select `Segment Image` request.

 4. **Set up the request:**